RoverIsADog/gradetracklite/server/README.md

 ## Edit Account Information (POST `/account/edit/info`)

+### Request

-Passwords are sent in a separate request for added security
+Passwords are sent in a separate request for added security.

-**We return a new token since we're using the token's content to know the username and other info!** The client will replace the current token with the new one, if appropriate.

-Sample Request
+On the account settings page, the user can change their username, and the frontend will send a POST request with the following content:

+- username
+- email

+Note that the email is currently deprecated, and is ignored by the back-end.

+The JWT token is included in the header as follows:

+- `Authorization: Bearer <JWT Token>`

+Here is a sample request:

 ```json
 {